What is the difference between Lenders Without Borders (LWB) and Community Microfinance (CML)?

 Is Lenders Without Borders a profit driven organization?

 Yes.
 At Lenders Without Borders we believe that the people of Uganda need a global community that believes in them and what they are doing rather than pity them.
-We want to show an alternative picture of Uganda compared to what many charity organizations do as a country that is moving forward and where opportunities for profitable investments are many.
+We want to show that Uganda is a country that is moving forward and where opportunities for profitable investments are many.
 Therefor it would be a bit contradictory if LWB itself was not a for profit organization.

 Isn´t the interest rate charged to the borrowers; 36%, very high?